DenoiseRep: Denoising Model for Representation Learning: DenoiseRep : Denoising Model for Representation Learning

 \subsection{Unsupervised Learning Manner}

-Our proposed FEFDFA is suitable for label-free unsupervised training because its essence is a generative model that models data by learning its distribution.
-Thus the training Loss contains only the $Loss_p$ of prediction noise module:
+Our proposed \textit{DenoiseRep} is label-free because its essence is a generative model that models data by learning its distribution.
+Thus the training loss contains only the $Loss_p$ of denoising layers:

-where $\epsilon$ denotes the sampled noise, $X_t$ denotes the noise sample, $t$ denotes the diffusion step, and $D_\theta(X_t, t)$ denotes the noise predicted by the model.
+where $\epsilon$ denotes the sampled noise, $N$ denotes the number of denoising layers, $X_t$ denotes the noise sample, $t$ denotes the diffusion step, and $D_\theta(X_t, t)$ denotes the noise predicted by the denoising layer.

-However, it is worth noting that our method is complementary to label if the label is available. $Loss_{ReID}$ is the original search loss for baseline, $\lambda$ is the trade-off parameter between two loss functions.
+However, it is worth noting that our method is complementary to label if the label is available. $Loss_{l}$ is the task-specific supervised loss with label, $\lambda$ is the trade-off parameter between two losses.
 The label-argumented learning is defined as:

-Results in experiments section~\ref{sec: Exp RD Plugin} shows the improved performance by introducing label information for supervised training.
+Results in experiments Section~\ref{sec: Exp RD Plugin} shows the improvement from label.